The Gill Deacon Show

-The Gill Deacon Show was a Canadian talk show which aired on CBC Television between October 30, 2006 and May 30, 2007.
+The Gill Deacon Show was a Canadian talk show which aired on CBC Television between October 30, 2006, and May 30, 2007.
 Hosted by Gill Deacon, the show featured segments on crafts, cooking and inspirational stories.

-It was cancelled after just one season, due to low ratings.
+It was cancelled after just one season.

 The show was succeeded as CBC Television's main daytime talkshow by Steven and Chris, which debuted in early 2008.